VillagerUnknown/ImmortalVillagers/README.md

 * enableVillagerDamageButRespawn - Allow damage to Villagers but Respawn Villagers at the Nearest Bed.
 (Default: false)
 * enableNitwitEducation - Allow converting Nitwits into Villagers without a profession by interacting with them while holding a Book.
 (Default: false)
-* enableVillagerStupidification - Allow converting Villagers into Nitwits by interacting with them while holding Short or Tall Grass.
+* enableVillagerStupidification - Allow converting Villagers into Nitwits by interacting with them while holding a Book renamed to the set config value.
 (Default: false)
+* villagerStupidificationItemName - The required name of the Book to convert Villagers to Nitwits.
+Ignores case.
+(Default: nitwits for dummies)
 * enableVillagerTradesReset - Allow Resetting Trades for Villagers by crouching and interacting with them while holding Paper renamed to the set config value.
 (Default: false)
 * villagerTradesResetItemName - The required name of the Paper to Reset Villager Trades.
+Ignores case.
 (Default: reset)

 * zombieConversionChance - Chance for Zombie Conversion (Default: 0)
 * witchConversionChance - Chance for Witch Conversion (Default: 0)
 * enableWitchToVillagerConversion - Allow converting Witches into Villagers by giving them a Golden Apple or Enchanted Golden Apple while they're under the effects of Weakness.
 (Default: false)

 ## Support

+_Note: If a Villager gets converted to a Witch and then converted back to a Villager, they will not have the same trades._

 - Request features and report bugs at https://github.com/VillagerUnknown/ImmortalVillagers/issues
 - View the changelog at https://github.com/VillagerUnknown/ImmortalVillagers/blob/main/CHANGELOG.md